DezhongT/Jumping_Robot/README.md

 ## Overview

-This project involves an inverse design process for optimizing parameters of a jumping robot to achieve specific target trajectories.
-The script `inverse_design.py` uses a trained model to predict trajectory and optimize design parameters through simulations.
+This project involves an inverse design process for optimizing the parameters of a jumping robot to achieve specific target trajectories.
+The script `inverse_design.py` uses a trained model to predict the trajectory and optimize design parameters through simulations.

 <div align="center">
   <img src="assets/demo.gif" alt="Jumping robot">